Ising model and s-embeddings of planar graphs: Convergence of the FK-Dobrushin observable

-This section and the forthcoming Section~\ref{sub:Delta-key-estimate} are devoted to the analysis of functions~$H_F$ everywhere in~$\Od$ except a very thin (width~$\delta^{1-\eta}$) layer near the boundary~$\pa\Od$.
-Note that such an analysis is much more delicate than the approximate harmonicity property of functions~$H_F$ in the bulk of~$\Od$ (i.e., $O(1)$-away from~$\pa\Od$), which is a relatively cheap statement as can be seen from Proposition~\ref{prop:f-hol}.
+{As it has already been sketched in the introduction, the key ingredient of our proof of Theorem~\ref{thm:FK-conv} is a careful analysis} of functions~$H_F$ everywhere in~$\Od$ except a very thin (width~$\delta^{1-\eta}$) layer near the boundary~$\pa\Od$.
+Note that such an analysis is much more delicate than the {a priori regularity and the approximate harmonicity of~$H_F$} in the bulk of~$\Od$ (i.e., $O(1)$-away from~$\pa\Od$), which {are} relatively cheap {statements (see Corollary~\ref{cor:H-Lip} and Proposition~\ref{prop:f-hol}).}

 Let us emphasize that the setup of Theorem~\ref{thm:HF-almost-harm} is a \emph{fixed} discrete domain~$\Od$, rather than a sequence of those with~$\delta\to 0$; the estimate~\eqref{eq:HF-almost-harm} is uniform with respect to~$\Od$ and~$\delta$ (provided that~$\diam\Od\le\cst$ and~$\delta$ is small enough, depending on~$\eta$ and constants in the assumptions~\Unif\ and~\Qflat).
 Theorem~\ref{thm:HF-almost-harm} is one of the central results of our paper; note that the uniform \emph{near-to-boundary} estimate~\eqref{eq:HF-almost-harm} is new even in the well-studied isoradial context.